brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

 Well-written application code would never do such things, of course — they are necessary only when implementing a developer tool like a framework, test harness, or debugger.
-But as you do not always have the option of dealing solely with well-written libraries, be prepared to see and work around any symptoms of intrusive introspection
+But as you don’t always have the option of dealing solely with well-written libraries, be prepared to see and work around any symptoms of intrusive introspection